StefRuseva88/softUni-integration-tests/README.md

 - Error handling and validation

 ### 3. Back-End Test Automation – The "Story Spoiler" System
-For the regular exam, the project automates tests for the "Story Spoiler" system, an application that provides users with spoilers for their favorite stories.
+The project automates tests for the "Story Spoiler" system, an application that provides users with spoilers for their favorite stories.
 Test cases include:

 - User authentication and authorization
 - Spoiler submission and retrieval